If you’re on the hunt for an updated, comprehensive and easy to understand digital marketing guide, this is the one for you.

 This is a good starting point since it’s the most commonly used strategy.
 It’s a tactic to present your product/service to prospects that are already looking for solutions to a specific point.
 When you use inbound marketing then they are able to find your site and they will immediately be interested because you offer what they need.
 This is also why your brand needs to have a good corporate identity so that these efforts are not wasted.

 Its whole methodology has four stages: attract, engage, close and delight.
 It is able to help create trust, credibility and momentum and overall, add value to your customer’s journey.
 This methodology may also be compared to how your business grows as the customers are the ones fueling it.
-It can only end up with them buying form you again or even recommending you to others.
+It can only end up with them buying from you again or even recommending you to others.
 At the same time, if you have unhappy customers, it will slow down your growth and maybe even halt it.

 Inbound Marketing has 4 main channels namely: